20 Christmas Europe Breaks For Every Budget

 9. Edinburgh

-Princes Street Gardens is home to the bustling Edinburgh’s Christmas Market jam-packed with locals and visitors alike.
+Princes Street Gardens is home to the bustling Edinburgh Christmas Market, jam-packed with locals and visitors.

-Eat bratwurst at the market and drink whisky cocktails at the Bothie before shopping your socks off at the high street stores on Princess Street.
+Dine on traditional market food such as bratwurst or winter meals with a Scottish twist before shopping your socks off at the high street stores on Princess Street.

 Walk two streets back to George Street to see lights illuminating the dark skies.

-Do as the locals do, and pop into The Dome for a Christmas cocktail under the massive tree.
-Avoid The Dome at the weekend or be prepared to wait in long lines.
+Do as the locals do, and reserve a table at The Dome for a Christmas cocktail under the massive tree.

 Stick around after Christmas for the biggest NYE party in the world, Edinburgh Hogmanay.